-1. He is energised by the enthusiasm around him.
+1. He is energized by the enthusiasm around him.

 “There is a shared DNA among people who have bought into the PMI vision.
 Every day they come into the office ready to roll up their sleeves and work.
 As they see it, they are not just doing a job.
 They are doing something that will change the future of people across the planet.”
 The great challenge for PMI will be channelling all that positive energy towards a common goal.

 “We are not just moving from a tobacco manufacturer to a technology-based company, we are becoming a retailer.
 That is not a transformation.
 It is a start-up.”
 For Charles, that is going to be key to attracting the best talent.
 A company with a bold new vision is a highly attractive employer.
 “When you tell people that there is a day coming when smoking will end, they get inspired by that.”

 3. He believes in the power of purpose.

 “Our success as a company relies on the men and women who come to work every day with a passion to achieve and a willingness to learn, grow and take on new challenges.”
 Charles admits that he finds it both challenging and motivating to work for a company with such a strong sense of purpose.
 But he believes that it is that very sense of purpose that will ensure that the company will have a successful future.